guillp/requests_oauth2client/README.md

 This authentication handler will add a properly formatted `Authorization: Bearer <access_token>` header in the request, with your access token according to [RFC6750](https://datatracker.ietf.org/doc/html/rfc6750#section-2.1).

+This will work as long as the Access Token is valid.
+If you want `requests_oauth2client`to manage automatic retrieval and renewal of Access Tokens, keep reading below.

 ## Using an OAuth2Client

-[OAuth2Client] offers several methods that implement the communication to the various endpoints that are standardised by OAuth 2.0 and its extensions.
+[OAuth2Client] offers several methods that implement the communication to an OAuth 2.0 compliant Authorization Server.
+More specifically, those methods provide abstractions for the various requests that can be sent to the various endpoints specified in OAuth 2.0 and its extensions.
 Those endpoints include the Token Endpoint, the Revocation, Introspection, UserInfo, BackChannel Authentication and Device Authorization Endpoints.

-You have to provide the URLs for those endpoints if you intend to use them.
+You have to provide `OAuth2Client` with the URLs to those endpoints if you intend to use them.
 Otherwise, only the Token Endpoint is mandatory to initialize an `OAuth2Client`.

 To initialize an [OAuth2Client], you only need a Token Endpoint URI from your AS, and the credentials for your application, which are often a `client_id` and a `client_secret`, usually also provided by the AS: